Sunday, December 17, 2017

 The tourist information center at American Camp closes for the winter between Labor Day and Memorial Day.
 I rode past it through the parking lot to a dirt trail beyond, which led to the historic buildings left by General Pickett's army outpost.
 If you stay on the island for long there is no way to avoid learning about the Pig War and General Pickett, who is presently being discredited for fighting in the Civil War on the Confederate side.
 I'll skip the history lesson, except to say that Gen. Pickett was stationed in Bellingham before being sent to defend San Juan Island from the British.
 Some of the buildings at American Camp were built with material from dismantled Fort Bellingham buildings.

 Cattle Point Road also leads to some of the few public beach access points on the island, at South Beach and Fourth of July Beach.
-(In my commitment to customer service, I rode out this way many times over the summer, just to make sure I was giving accurate information and a realistic idea of the difficulty of the ride, to tourists who visited the bike shop.)
+(In my commitment to customer service, I rode out this way many times over the summer to make sure I was giving tourists accurate information and a realistic idea of the difficulty of the ride.)

 Jakle's Lagoon and San Juan Strait - to the east (more or less)